nacht29/8-Week-SQL-Challenge/pizza_runner/data-cleaning/README.md

 ) AS
 ```

-- Create a temporary table ```tmp_customer_order``` to store the cleaned and transformed data from the ```customer_orders``` table.
-Temporary tables exists until the session ends, and is able to be queried like a normal table without altering the data in the original table.
-A session is started when a client connects to the SQL server, and is terminated when either the client explicitly disconnects or a connection timeout occurs.
+- Create a table ```std_customer_order``` (which stands for standardised customer order) to store the cleaned and transformed data from the ```customer_orders``` table.
+A permanent table is preferred over temporary tables as the latter comes with certain limitations, such as when working with CTEs
 - Cast the columns to their supposed data type, such as ```order_time``` is supposed to be a ```DATETIME``` data type as it stores the date and time an order is placed, as opposed to ```VARCHAR```.

 ```sql